-Colocation hosting or colocation is where a space is rented out to house IT hardware at a data center facility owned by a 3rd party.
+Colocation hosting or colocation is where a 3rd party owns and rents out a space to house IT hardware at a data center facility.
 Bandwidth, space, servers, and equipment can be purchased at these secure data center facilities.
-Here’s a short list of benefits that businesses can get by availing colocation services:
+So, here’s a short list of benefits that businesses can get by availing colocation services:

 - Low Bandwidth and Power Costs

 - Redundant and High Speed round the clock network connections

 Colocation facilities provide businesses with floor space and physical buildings, security, cooling, bandwidth, and power.
 The servers of these businesses are placed in the colocation facility (i.e. data center).
 The space of the data centers are typically leased either as private suits, rack, cage, or cabinets.

 In addition, some colocation service providers offer managed services that support the business initiatives of a company.

 Although the pros outweigh the cons, there are several factors that you should consider before deciding to opt for a colocation service.
 So, here is a list of some pros and cons.

 - Cost efficient as colocation facilities enable businesses to save on infrastructure investments